 Left ignored, a negative review can influence customer decisions for a very long time.
 Low ratings and angry feedback that show up on the first page of search results can dissuade almost 30% of potential customers.

-And it’s not easy to get a negative review removed or bumped down.
-In the time it takes to counter the bad review, you could’ve lost a lot of credibility and trust.
+And it’s not easy to get customer reviews removed or bumped down one place or more.
+In the time it takes to counter the bad online review, you could’ve lost a lot of credibility and trust.
 If you don’t deal with it quickly and appropriately, it can snowball.
-Review management helps you avoid and prepare for these scenarios so you can nip the crisis in the bud.
+Online reputation management helps you avoid and prepare for these scenarios so you can nip the crisis in the bud.

 Top Talent Stays Away

 Good business attracts good workers.
-But if most of your reviews are negative, the right people (with the experience and skills you want) won’t want to be associated with your brand.
+But if most of the comments on your business from online review sites are negative, the right people (with the experience and skills you want) won’t want to be associated with your brand.